yasfoster/kakapo_gbs/hierfstat.md

+#### NOTE: THIS METHOD IS NO LONGER USED IN THIS MS AS IT WAS COLINEAR WITH FH.
+KEEPING FUNCTION FOR RECORD KEEPING.

-#NEED TO DEFINE BETA FUNCTION IN R: hierfstat package up-to-date on R but function was not updated with it - need to run manually.
+#### NEED TO DEFINE BETA FUNCTION IN R: hierfstat package up-to-date in R but function was not updated along with it - need to run manually.
 See J Goudet github pull requests for more information.

 ```function (dat, nboot = 0, lim = c(0.025, 0.975), diploid = TRUE)
 {